2. 211 Alberta Listing Policy

 - Home support services

-- Access to permanent affordable housing.
+- Access to affordable housing

-- Age, including risk factors associated with infants, children, youth or seniors
+- Age, including risk factors associated with infants, children, youth, or seniors

-- Physical, mental or developmental disabilities
+- Physical, mental, or developmental disabilities

-- Homelessness or social isolation
+- Social isolation

 - Immigration or refugee status